keinzzzzz/the-meridian/content/Splitlock Break Attendance Policy.md

 ### When, Where, How Often, How Long?

-- Game sessions will be held on X, from 6:30 to 9:30 PM.
+- Game sessions will be held on Fridays, from 3:30 to 6:30 PM.

 - We will hold games using Discord and Foundry.